1. Courtesy Notices:

 Research & Primary Sources:

-- Primary Sources and Finding Tools: Case reporters, statutes, regulations, digests, citators, indexes, serials and other updated works such as Newsletters and Loose-Leaf Services may be borrowed for one day.
+- Primary Sources and Finding Tools: Case reporters, statutes, regulations, digests, citators, indexes, serials, periodicals (unbound and bound) and other updated works such as Newsletters and Loose-Leaf Services may be borrowed for one day.

-- Reference Works: Dictionaries, encyclopedias, almanacs and Government Documents reference items may be borrowed for three hours.
+- Government Documents reference items may be borrowed for 3days.

-- Reserve Collection Materials: (including Current Periodicals) may be borrowed for three hours.
+- Reserve Collection Materials: may be borrowed for three hours.
 If they are charged out within three hours of the Library’s closing time, they are due within one hour of opening time on the next day that the Library is open.

 Monographs & Treatises: